oasis-tcs/openc2-tc-ops/Documentation-Norms.md

 from someone who isn’t primarily a programmer.
 A web search for "github writer" will yield other similar articles.
-Note that many of these these articles tend to focus on the use of command line `git`, which may be only minimially necessary if you're using a GitHub-aware editor.
+Note that many of these these articles tend to focus on the use of command line `git`, which may be only minimally necessary if you're using a GitHub-aware editor.
 Also, some were published long enough ago that some details of the GitHub user interface have changed, so the screenshots may be a bit out-of-date.